chasiubun/Obsidian/2. GM Tools/5eTools Compendium & Rules/compendium/bestiary/celestial/pegasus.md

 aliases: ["Pegasus"]
 ---
 # Pegasus
 *Source: Monster Manual p.
-250, Journeys through the Radiant Citadel.
+250, Eberron: Rising from the Last War, Mythic Odysseys of Theros, Journeys through the Radiant Citadel.
 Available in the SRD and the Basic Rules.*

 The white winged horses known as pegasi soar through the skies, a vision of grace and majesty.
 When they touch down on solid ground, they linger only for a moment, drinking from mountain springs and pristine lakes.
 Any sound or sign of another creature startles them, sending them off to fly once more among the clouds.